RoanH/NotPetya/Notes/log.md

 > Retrieves information about the physical disk's geometry: type, number of cylinders, tracks per cylinder, sectors per track, and bytes per sector.

 The result of this call is stored in `local_20` and the total number of returned bytes is stored in `local_24`.
-Next we see a buffer being allocated for `10 * local_c` bytes.
+Next we see a buffer being allocated for `10 * local_c` bytes and with the `0` flags which means `LMEM_FIXED` here.
 This variable however does not have a value as far as we can tell.
 This might be because `local_24`, `local_20` and `local_c` are supposed to represent the same structure but were not recognized as such by Ghidra as `local_20` has an undefined type.

 Next we see a call to [SetFilePointer](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-setfilepointer).
 This subroutine call moves the given file pointer, the distance to move by is `local_c`.